analyzify/GTM-Kit/README.md

 This kit is designed to simplify the process of adding GTM to your Shopify store.
 It includes:
-- A ready-to-use GTM container with essential tags, triggers, and variables
+- A ready-to-use GTM container with essential tags, triggers, and variables [Download the GTM Kit Container](./container/gtm-kit.json)
 - A custom data layer setup tailored for Shopify

 ---